Quit Comparing and Stop Your Mom Guilt

 You Don’t Have The Facts

 We make sure to put the best parts of us on social media.
 We’re all guilty, it’s how it is.
-We haven’t gone out in weeks, so the one night we finally change out of our sweats, tear ourselves off our couch and grab a drink with a friend we post the hell out it!
+You haven’t gone out in weeks, so the one night you spring for a sitter, finally change out of sweats, and grab a drink with your spouse, you post the hell out it!

-It Won’t Get You To Your Goals
+You Won’t Reach Your Goals

 Question What’s True